 - The chance to experience onboard amenities and entertainment.

 Examples: Consider cruises that last 2 to 5 days, such as weekend trips to nearby islands or coastal destinations.
-These short voyages are ideal for sampling the cruise lifestyle without a significant time commitment.
+Short voyages to places like the Bahamas or Baja Mexico provide a quick escape without a significant time commitment.

 2. Families